-We will advise you whether we know of any environmental sensitivities, protected species or valuable habitats/features on the waterway at your proposed site of which we are aware.
-However you will need to make enquiries of regulatory or other public bodies such as Natural England, CCW, the Environment Agency, local planning authorities and local authorities.
+We will advise you whether we know of any environmental sensitivities, protected species or valuable habitats/features on the waterway at your proposed site.
+However you will need to make enquiries of regulatory or other public bodies, such as Natural England, CCW, the Environment Agency, local planning authorities and local authorities.
 The presence of a site with statutory protection (eg SSSI, SAC etc) based on the canal which may be affected by the proposed marina site may be an issue.

 The survey work will give more information about what is present and locate the positions of features on the ground to inform design.
 It should confirm one way or the other the presence or likely presence of species identified as possibly present at the feasibility stage.
-Additionally there is always the chance that a species not found or present at the feasibility stage will turn up (especially if there is a long break between the feasibility and this stage) and could become a 'show-stopper', affect the timing of works or cause delays in construction if discovered later.
+Additionally there is always the chance that a species not found or present at the feasibility stage will turn up, especially if there is a long break between the feasibility and this stage.
+This could become a 'show-stopper', affect the timing of works or causing delays in construction if discovered later.

 The results of this field survey work should be interpreted and evaluated by a suitably qualified professional.
 The data should be used to assess the impacts on biodiversity by the development, any associated infrastructure and new access roads (temporary during construction or permanent).

-The data should also be used to assess the impacts on biodiversity by any increase in boat movements on adjacent stretches of channel; frequently this is as, if not more, significant than the direct impacts of the development.
-The adjacent towpath is likely to have a greater use associated with users of the mooring site on foot and by boat; the implications of this for biodiversity should also be evaluated.
+The data should also be used to assess the impacts on biodiversity by any increase in boat movements on adjacent stretches of channel.
+Frequently this is as significant, if not more, than the direct impacts of the development.
+The adjacent towpath is likely to have greater use associated with users of the mooring site on foot and by boat.
+The implications of this for biodiversity should also be evaluated.
 We are likely to want to consider implications of greater use of the waterway and towpath with you in more detail and can use this opportunity to provide you with examples of our practices for managing wildlife during the course of operating the waterways.

 The evaluation of the results should be used to inform issues such as the size of the mooring site, number of berths and types of craft using the site.
 This may alter the impacts caused by boat movements on lengths of waterway adjacent to the mooring site.
 Other mitigations may include the installation of soft bank protection along the edges of the waterway to prevent or reduce erosion of the banks.